nirajsam786/website/content/en/docs/concepts/architecture/control-plane-node-communication.md

 As a replacement to the SSH tunnels, the Konnectivity service provides TCP level proxy for the control plane to cluster communication.
-The Konnectivity service consists of two parts: the Konnectivity server in the control plane network and the Konnectivity agents in the nodes network.
+The Konnectivity service consists of two parts: the Connectivity server in the control plane network and the Konnectivity agents in the nodes network.
-The Konnectivity agents initiate connections to the Konnectivity server and maintain the network connections.
+The Connectivity agents initiate connections to the Konnectivity server and maintain the network connections.
 After enabling the Konnectivity service, all control plane to nodes traffic goes through these connections.